lyshchukk/ZestyTheme/README.md

 # ZestyTheme <!-- omit in toc -->

-A fork with some tweaks and personal customizations.
+A fork of a fork with some tweaks  and personal customizations.

 A minimal and elegant theme for Jellyfin based/inspired by [Ultrachromic](https://github.com/CTalvio/Ultrachromic), [Glassmorphism](https://github.com/alexyle/jellyfin-theme), [Scyfin](https://github.com/loof2736/scyfin) & [JellyTheme](https://github.com/alexyle/jellyfin-theme).